Using a MicroSD Card

 Accessing the MicroSD Card

-Under normal circumstances, the SD card and any USB device you plugged in should be the only things that exist in the
+Under normal circumstances, the SD card and any USB device you plugged in should be automatically mounted to the

 ls /mnt/ to determine the name the Omega assigned the card.
 Running